Wolf-Dieter Hauschild: Director at the Aalto-Theater in Essen

 In 1991 Hauschild became conductor of the Saalbau Essen and in 1992 additionally artistic director and general music director of the Aalto-Theater, a dual function created especially for him.
 During his term of office the orchestra was awarded the prize "Best Concert Programme of the Season" 1991/92 by the Deutscher Musikverleger-Verband.
-In his era the ballets Giselle by Adolphe Adam and Der grüne Tisch by Fritz Cohen as well as the operas Lady Macbeth von Mzensk by Dmitri Shostakovich and Tosca by Puccini were staged.
-At the Aalto Theatre, however, he devoted himself above all to the works of Richard Wagner, so he had Parsifal (1991/92) and Tristan und Isolde (1992/93) performed here.
+Under his leadership the ballets Giselle by Adolphe Adam and Der grüne Tisch by Fritz Cohen, as well as the operas Lady Macbeth von Mzensk by Dmitri Shostakovich and Tosca by Puccini, were staged.
+At the Aalto Theatre, however, he devoted himself above all to the works of Richard Wagner; he had Parsifal (1991/92) and Tristan und Isolde (1992/93) performed there.
 After seventy years, from 1994 to 1997, together with the director Klaus Dieter Kirst, whom he knew from Dresden, he brought the tetralogy Der Ring des Nibelungen to the stage.
 Already in GDR times, he had developed a "love for Wagner" through the symphonic works of Bruckner and Mahler, which, however, had to remain "platonic" for a long time, as he explained in an earlier interview.
 Hauschild also turned his attention to contemporary Eastern European music, premiering Suslin's Farewell in 1993 and Denissow's Concerto for Flute, Clarinet and Orchestra (with Dagmar Becker and Wolfgang Meyer) in 1996.
 His engagement in Essen ended in 1997.

-From 1998 to 2001 he was a freelance He also was active conductor e.g. at the Orchestra della Svizzera Italiana in Lugano.
+From 1998 to 2001 he was a freelancer.
+He also was active conductor e.g. at the Orchestra della Svizzera Italiana in Lugano.